nglejie/Diffriendtiate-Orbital-26/services/server-chatbot/README.md

 - ChromaDB (Database)

 ## Models
-- Embedding: nomic-embed-text
+- Embedding: nomic-embed-text (ollama)

+If GPU is detected / Used
-- Generation: Qwen2.5:7b
+- Generation: Qwen2.5:7b (ollama)

-Depending on if a GPU is detected, the generation model may change to gemini, but would require an API key to be provided
+If no GPU is detected / Used
+- Generation: gemini-3.1-flash-lite (Gemini API)

 ## Files
 ### main.py